-In 2009, the first batch of female plumbers, trained in part on haptic simulators, successfully graduated from AMMACHI Labs.
+In 2009, the first batch of women plumbers, educated in part on haptic simulators, successfully graduated from our skills training program.

-Empowering women We've provided more than 200,000 economically vulnerable women throughout India with vocational training, start-up capital and marketing assistance, as well as access to microcredit loans from government-regulated banks and affordable insurance plans.
+Empowering women We've provided more than 250,000 economically vulnerable women throughout India with vocational training, start-up capital and marketing assistance, as well as access to microcredit loans from government-regulated banks and affordable insurance plans.
 The women use these assets to form Self-Help Groups, share microsavings accounts, and start their own home-based businesses.
-For many of the women, it is the first job they have ever had.
+For many of the women, it is the first employment they have ever had.